ArjenSchwarz/timing-overview/README.md

 ## Todo

-* Break out the SDK into its own repo so it can be reused for other uses.
+[ ] Break out the SDK into its own repo so it can be reused for other uses.
-* Add some other endpoints
+[ ] Add some other endpoints
-* Give the CLI version a help functionality
+[ ] Give the CLI version a help functionality
-* See if I can autodetect whether it's Lambda or local so the flag isn't needed anymore
+[x] See if I can autodetect whether it's Lambda or local so the flag isn't needed anymore (thanks [@sktan](https://github.com/sktan))
-* Provide proper default values (today) for the CLI version
-* Handle no results situations properly
+[ ] Provide proper default values (today) for the CLI version [ ] Handle no results situations properly